COSTANOAN RUMSEN CARMEL TRIBES ANTI-GANG PROJECT

 Agency Name: Costanoan Rumsen Carmel Tribe

 Project Goals(a) = 1.
-Provide youth services emphasizing anti-gang and drug prevention
+Provide youth services emphasizing anti-gang and drug

-Brief Description of Activity (b) = Provide structured boxing program with adult supervision
+Brief Description of Activity (b) = Provide structured boxing program with

 # of Unduplicated Clients Served (c) = 100

-Measure and Frequency of Activity (d) = Each client trains at least 3 times per week
+Measure and Frequency of Activity (d) = Each client trains at least 3 times

 Client Contacts (unit of service) (c) x (d)=(e) = 15,600 contacts